Up and Up Anti-Diarrheal Solution Side Effects

 Applies to loperamide: oral capsule, oral capsule liquid filled, oral liquid, oral solution, oral suspension, oral tablet, oral tablet chewable

-Along with its needed effects, loperamide (the active ingredient contained in Up and Up Anti-Diarrheal Solution) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, loperamide (the active ingredient contained in Up and Up Anti-Diarrheal Solution) may cause unwanted side effects that require medical attention.

 - loss of appetite